Virtana/external-unity-rendering/README.md

 - Extending the SceneState and ObjectState classes (which are used to store the scene info) by:
     - Adding support for Components
     - Adding Components and GameObjects that don't exist
-    - Rendering on Multiple Cameras (possibly in a multithreaded manner)
+    - Rendering on Multiple Cameras in a multithreaded manner (possibly using Jobs)
+- Time Acceleration or using Physics.Simulate to cut out extra time spent simulating.